3D Globe

 Author's Note:

-Both me and the professional guarantor, Jan Soukup, M.Arch., appreciated the unique opportunity to work with the original 130 years old drawings, even when the incomplete Fleischer's documentation presented a real challenge.
+Both me and the professional guarantor, Jan Soukup, M.Arch., appreciated the unique and challenging opportunity to work with the original, yet incomplete, 130 years old Fleischer's drawings.

-Similar set of XIX. century drawings plus up‑to‑date documentation was available for the existing Synagogue building, but also there a solid dimensional reference appeared necessary; that was provided at the end by my own amateurish photogrammetric 3D model assembled from a drone imagery.
+Similar set of XIX. century drawings plus up‑to‑date documentation was available for the existing Synagogue building, but the reliable dimensional reference had to be provided at the end by my own amateurish photogrammetric 3D model assembled from a drone imagery.

 Early Medieval Settlement in The Starý Plzenec Area (Plzeň, CZ)